• Skip to primary navigation

 8. Remove the cake from the oven and allow it to cool in the pan for 5-10 minutes.
 Flip it over on a wire rack and let it cool for 10 minutes, then flip it back and let it cool completely.

-9. Cut the cake into two layers (a bit over ½ inches, or 1.5 cm thick) with the help of a cake leveler or a long serrated knife.
-Remove the crust from the top of the cake to make it a white sponge cake while keeping the bottom intact.
+9. Cut the cake into two layers (a bit over ½ inch, or 1.5 cm) thick with a cake leveler or a long serrated knife.
+Remove the cake's top crust to make it a white sponge cake, keeping the bottom intact.
 The bottom will become the top of your cake.

 10. To make simple syrup with Kirsch, bring the water and sugar to a boil.
 Remove from the heat, add Kirsch, and let it cool down.